GeneAr1/enrollment/Project Outline.md

                 - Could use Flask-Login extension even more secure harder to impement something to look at for later https://flask-login.readthedocs.io/en/latest/
                 # future enhancement
+# 3.61
+        Set up session for enrollment and logout routes